generaxion/axio-starter/README.md

 ### 6.1 Functions.php

-The `/functions.php` is the place to require all PHP files that are not part of the current template.
+The `/functions.php` is the place to require and autoload all PHP files that are not part of the current template.
 This file should only ever have requires and nothing else.

 ### 6.2 \_conf

 The `/inc/_conf/` directory has some essential settings for theme that you basically want to review in every project and probably will return many times during development.

-  * `register-assets.php` has all CSS and JS includes to templates as well as any arbitary code added to header or footer.
+  * `register-assets.php` has all CSS and JS enqueues to templates as well as any arbitary code added to header or footer.
   * `register-blocks.php` defines which Gutenberg blocks are allowed.
-Gutenberg will have UI in future to select these so this will be removed in some future version.
-Notice that all blocks that are not defined here are not allowed.
+Notice that all blocks that are not defined here are not allowed and modules add their own blocks to the mix.
-  * `register-image-sizes.php` register all image sizes and responsive image sizes.
+  * `register-image-sizes.php` register all global image sizes and responsive image sizes.
-  * `register-localization.php` add all translatable strings for Polylang.
+  * `register-localization.php` all global translatable strings for Polylang.
-  * `register-menus.php` define all menu positions.

 ### 6.3 Helpers